 Our partners are training people affected by leprosy in understanding their rights, healthy eating, good hygiene and issues surrounding gender-based violence.
 Peacebuilding is at the heart of our work in Sri Lanka and we are bringing different ethnic and religious groups together to fight against leprosy.

 One way this is happening is through training people to be Advocates for Change - people who work to improve leprosy services and combat discrimination in their communities.
-We also support the People’s Forum for Change, a group whose members are affected by leprosy.
+We also support the Leprosy People’s Association of Sri Lanka, a group whose members are affected by leprosy.
 Members support each other and are speaking out about their needs, working alongside leprosy organisations and the government to improve their lives and gain equal rights.

 Working with faith communities

-We work closely with faith communities, raising awareness as well as encouraging them to be more inclusive of people marginalised by leprosy and disability.
+We work closely with faith communities, raising awareness and finding new cases, as well as encouraging them to be more inclusive of people marginalised by leprosy and disability.
 Our partner ADT has joined with the Inter-religious Peace Foundation and the Government Anti-Leprosy Campaign to set up interfaith leprosy committees around the country.

 These committees are chaired by church leaders that have training on leprosy and include Muslim imams, Hindu and Buddhist priests as well as clergy from other religions.
 They are supporting the work of Government public health inspectors in raising awareness of leprosy, assisting in case finding as well as reducing stigma and discrimination.